aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ## External Memory Interfaces implemented in CL

-Some of the DRAM interface controllers are implemented in the CL rather than the Shell for optimized resource utilization of the FPGA (Allowing higher utilization for the CL place and route region to maximize usuable FPGA resources).
+Some of the DRAM interface controllers are implemented in the CL rather than the Shell for optimized resource utilization of the FPGA (Allowing higher utilization for the CL place and route region to maximize usable FPGA resources).
 For those interfaces, the designs and the constraints are provided by AWS and must be instantiated in the CL (by instantiating `sh_ddr.sv` in the CL design).

 There are four DRAM interfaces labeled A, B, C, and D. Interfaces A, B, and D are in the CL while interface C is implemented in the Shell.
 A design block (sh_ddr.sv) instantiates the three DRAM interfaces in the CL (A, B, D).